Council on American–Islamic Relations: Criticism

-In response to the criticism from the Biden administration, Awad released a statement and held a press conference in which he reiterated his opposition to and condemnation of all attacks on civilians, including the October 7th Hamas attack on Israel, claiming that this original remarks were taken out of context.
-He stated that, “Ukrainians, Palestinians and other occupied people have the right to defend themselves and escape occupation by just and legal means, but targeting civilians is never an acceptable means of doing so, which is why I have again and again condemned the violence against Israeli civilians on Oct.
-7th and past Hamas attacks on Israeli civilians, including suicide bombings, all the way back to the 1990s—just as I have condemned the decades of violence against Palestinian civilians.
-“The average Palestinians who briefly walked out of Gaza and set foot on their ethnically cleansed land in a symbolic act of defiance against the blockade and stopped there without engaging in violence were within their rights under international law; the extremists who went on to attack civilians in southern Israel were not.
-Targeting civilians is unacceptable, no matter whether they are Israeli or Palestinian or any other nationality.”
+In response to the criticism from the Biden administration, Awad released a statement and held a press conference claiming that his original remarks were taken out of context.
+He stated that, "Ukrainians, Palestinians and other occupied people have the right to defend themselves and escape occupation by just and legal means, but targeting civilians is never an acceptable means of doing so ...Targeting civilians is unacceptable, no matter whether they are Israeli or Palestinian or any other nationality."

-Critics of CAIR have accused it of pursuing an Islamist agenda.
+Hindutva groups and Zionists have accused it of pursuing an Islamist agenda.
 CAIR denies these allegations.
 Zuhdi Jasser, a physician and Republican politician in Arizona, has criticized CAIR and argued that its agenda is focused on "victimization".
-Prominent figure of the New Atheist movement and vocal critic of Islam, Sam Harris, criticized CAIR by saying the organization is "an Islamist public relations firm posing as a civil-rights lobby".
+Prominent figure of the Zionist movement and vocal critic of Islam, Sam Harris, criticized CAIR by saying the organization is "an Islamist public relations firm posing as a civil-rights lobby".